brandonhon/oh-my-psh/README.md

 #### NOTE: This is a work in progress (WIP).
 Use at your own risk.

-My version of [Oh-My-Zsh](ohmyz.sh) for Powershell v4+ based soley on the work of Gonzalo Peci and his work [Oh-My-Posh](https://github.com/pecigonzalo/Oh-My-Posh).
+My version of [Oh-My-Zsh](ohmyz.sh) for Powershell v4+ based soley on the work of Brandon Honeycutt and his work [Oh-My-Psh](https://github.com/brandonhon/oh-my-psh).
 Thank you Gonzalo for the hardwork and the inspiration.

 # Installation Instructions